 A minor issue that I need to mention is that sometimes an article shares pages with the beginning or end of other articles.
 These submissions to Turnitin produced a COA report on all of the submitted text.
 An investigator would be required to separate out the similarities generated by the pieces of the adjoining articles.

-While this study did not include the student DCD in this study, I performed a preliminary examination of its functionality.
+While this study did not include the Turnitin student DCD in this study, I performed a preliminary examination of its functionality.
 Reported SSIs tagged as Student papers were most difficult to confirm as infractions.
 Turnitin does not make the student papers available for inspection without permission from the person who had submitted them to Turnitin.
 Moreover, when I attained the requested permission, I found that students/authors often reused parts of their own previously submitted University assignments in their dissertations.
 This practice is not plagiarism-of-self if they own the copyright to their unpublished works.
 However, it may be against their university policy, which is beyond the scope of this study.
 Furthermore, this practice is normal, as many students are encouraged in their academic endeavors to select an area in their studies and develop their expertise by authoring assigned essays and literature reviews.
 Moreover, I found several examples where students had attended multiple schools and used their prior research and writings repeatedly, thus creating many content similarity issues.
 If the student or instructor had submitted these documents to Turnitin, it would place the content in the separate student DCD, thus increasing the number of SSIs.

 A serious logistics issue that affects corpus COA studies is the ability to track the steps completed and record the plethora of resulting data.
 Spreadsheets are barely adequate for tracking the processes and collected data.
 Researchers should use database management skills in Corpus COA studies.
 Modern database management systems have the ability to “drag and drop” develop user data input screens, and the ability to query and export data from multiple tables in a database.
 This functionality exceeds spreadsheet applications’ capabilities.
 However, database competencies are skills a researcher may find difficult to learn.